Analytics Comparison – Most Popular Web Analytics Tools in 2021

 Matomo Analytics

-You might be more familiar with Matomo Analytics ⇱ under its earlier name, Piwik.
-While Hotjar is great as a complement to Google Analytics, Matomo seeks to set itself apart as an alternative to the Internet behemoth.
-You can use Matomo to follow Google Ads' campaigns, but the service differs from Google in a number of ways, not least of which is that it is open-source.
+You might be more familiar with Matomo Analytics under its earlier name, Piwik.
+While Hotjar is great with Google Analytics, Matomo seeks to set itself apart as an alternative to the Internet behemoth.
+You can use Matomo to follow Google Ads campaigns, but the service differs from Google in a number of ways, not least of which is that it is open-source.

 Unlike Google Analytics, Matomo Analytics is open-source.

 Matomo also offers more independence than Google Analytics: The program can be downloaded for free and run off your own server.
-This doesn't only allow you to manage your site's data, but also makes it possible to waive tracking consent under certain conditions, which isn't possible with Google.
+This doesn't just allow you to manage your site's data but also to waive tracking consent under certain conditions, something that isn't possible with Google.

-In addition to offering a free version, you can also purchase extras, such as an analytics tool for WooCommerce.
-Fees can also arise if you decide against using your own server for the program.
+In addition to its free version, you can also purchase extras, such as an analytics tool for WooCommerce.
+Fees can be charged if you decide against using your own server for the program.
 This is also the main disadvantage of the tool, particularly as small website owners will likely want a straightforward and convenient solution.
-Matomo offers this, but at cost.
+Matomo offers this, but not for free.

 Open-source